schuelermine/nixpkgs/nixos/doc/manual/development/option-declarations.section.md

 **Note**: You shouldn’t necessarily make package options for all of your modules.
 You can always overwrite a specific package throughout nixpkgs by using [nixpkgs overlays](https://nixos.org/manual/nixpkgs/stable/#chap-overlays).

-The default package is specified as a list of strings representing its attribute path in nixpkgs.
+The package is specified in the third argument under `default` as a list of strings representing its attribute path in nixpkgs.
 Because of this, you need to pass nixpkgs itself as the first argument.

 The second argument is the name of the option, used in the description "The \<name\> package to use.".
+To include extra information in the description, pass `extraDescription`.
-You can also pass an example value, either a literal string or a package's attribute path.
+You can also pass an `example` value, either a literal string or an attribute path.

 You can omit the default path if the name of the option is also attribute path in nixpkgs.
+If the package's name is the end of its attribute path, you can pass an attribute path as the name to use it as the default path.
+Otherwise, a list passed as the name is the same as the last string in it.

 ::: {#ex-options-declarations-util-mkPackageOption .title}
 Examples: